Rhema Media: 1978–1997

 In 1980 the station was allowed to broadcast 18 hours every day, and had thirty five full-time and ten part-time workers.
 In 1982 it gained a license in Wellington. and purchased a property in Auckland where it employed six staff.
 In 1986 it began broadcasting in Auckland and attracted a niche following. and in 1989 it received approval to begin broadcasting in Dunedin.

 Radio Rhema was one of the largest private radio networks in the country by the late 1980s.
 According to radio reviews in the New Zealand Listener, its programming included evangelical programmes, Biblical teachings, and politically conservative talkback.
 Sociologists Sue Middleton and Allanah Ryan argued the expansion of Radio Rhema was evidence of the growth of the Christian right.

 In 1987, vice-presidents Richard Berry, Hal Short and Frank Salisbury also set up a separate organisation, United Christian Broadcasters (UCB) to support similar stations in other countries.
 The organisation's Australian branch supported Christian radio stations, many called Radio Rhema, before it set up its own broadcaster, the Vision Radio Network.
 Other affiliates followed in the United Kingdom, Europe, Africa, Pacific countries and South America.
 The Dove was set up as an affiliate in Oregon, United States.
 Smaller broadcasters were also established in Madagascar, Brazil, the Philippines and Estonia.
 In 1994, UCB was granted the right to publish The Word For Today, a quarterly catalogue of daily Biblical teachings by American preacher Bob Gass, in the United Kingdom.
 After an initial trial, Gass granted UCB the rights to broadcast, publish and distribute the devotional anywhere outside the United States free of charge.

+In 1993 Radio Rhema launched its second station, Life FM in Christchurch.

 The Christchurch Radio Rhema building was sold to NZI for $5 million in 1995.

 1997–2002

-The Radio Rhema company changed its name to Rhema Broadcasting Group in 1997, when it launched sister networks Life FM and Star.
-It used frequencies secured in 1991, swapped frequencies with The Radio Network, and leased some frequencies from other companies.
+The Radio Rhema company changed its name to Rhema Broadcasting Group in 1997, when it moved its sister station Life FM from Christchurch to Auckland, as well as launching another sister network, Star.
+They used frequencies secured in 1991, swapped frequencies with The Radio Network, and leased some frequencies from other companies.
 Star lost its frequencies in Auckland and Christchurch in 1998, but was able to continue broadcasting in both centres by leasing airtime from the AM Network outside of the sitting hours of the New Zealand Parliament.
 Rhema celebrated 20 years on air with a function in Christchurch in 1998.

 Rhema Broadcasting Group took over the operation of local Christchurch television channel Freedom TV in 2002, relaunching it as Shine TV in December 2002.
 It began broadcasting on Sky TV from its launch, and later expanded to UHF in Nelson and Freeview in Christchurch.
 United Christian Broadcasters previously owned a network UHF station licences, but sold them to Prime TV.